-Situated at a height of 3400 feet, Lohagad Fort is a formidable fort about 52 kilometres away from Pune.
+Situated at the height of 3400 feet, Lohagad Fort is a UNESCO world heritage site and formidable fort about 52 kilometres away from Pune.
 Perched atop an impressive hill near Malavali, this destination is the perfect amalgam of ancient architecture and natural beauty.
 Lohagad Fort was built in the 18th century and is an ideal destination for trekking and nature lovers, especially from Pune and Mumbai.
-The place is flanked by nature at its lush green best and hosts panoramic views and cool mountain air.
+Chhatrapati Shivaji Maharaj used to keep his treasury in this fort.

 Approx trek time : 3-4 hours